Each week Mimi Jost visited Kate Zimar's second grade class at Mast Way Elementary School in Lee, she brought "treasures," Zimar recalls.

-Each week she visited the schoolchildren, Mimi Jost brought “treasures,” according to second grade teacher and team partner Kate Zimar.
 One day Jost pulled tree samples from her bag so that the students’ small fingers could count the circular rings and determine each tree’s age.
-Other times her pockets bulged with tulip bulbs, bean seeds and even a mushroom that she found growing in a glass bottle.
-That prompted lots of questions.
+Other times her pockets bulged with tulip bulbs and bean seeds.
+A mushroom that she found growing in a glass bottle prompted lots of questions from the children.
 Why did it start growing in there?
 How long did it take to grow?

-An avid naturalist and Extension volunteer, Jost visited Mast Way Elementary School in Lee throughout the 2018-19 school year.
-Jost is one of several Extension volunteer participants of the Schoolyard Science Investigations by Teachers, Extension Volunteers and Students (Schoolyard SITES) research program.
-Schoolyard SITES pairs UNH Cooperative Extension science volunteers with elementary school teachers to create a community-based professional development partnership to bring citizen science projects to elementary students.
-It’s made possible by a three-year grant from the National Science Foundation (NSF Grant No. 1721133) and in cooperation with the UNH Leitzel Center.
+The program, which pairs Extension science volunteers with elementary school teachers to bring citizen science projects to elementary students, is made possible by a grant from the National Science Foundation (NSF) and in cooperation with the UNH Leitzel Center.

-Before participating in Schoolyard SITES, Melissa Cunliffe, a fourth-grade teacher at Gonic School, had never heard of citizen science.
+Before participating in Schoolyard SITES, Melissa Cunliffe, a fourth-grade teacher at Gonic School in Rochester, had never heard of citizen science.
 “This program has changed how I structure my whole curriculum to think about the changing seasons.
 It’s especially meaningful for urban places like Rochester.
 Many of my students live in apartment buildings.
-It’s important that they develop a connection with their environment and realize they are stewards of the earth.”
+It’s important that they develop a connection with their environment and realize they are stewards of the Earth,” she says.

-Kathy Prewitt, a fifth-grade teacher, explained that their precipitation study using CoCoRAHS addressed scientific cross-cutting concepts such as scale and proportion.
+Kathy Prewitt, a fifth-grade teacher, explains that her classroom’s precipitation study addressed scientific crosscutting concepts such as scale and proportion.
 “The kids have been really excited about their contributions to the dataset and comparing their measurements with other schools…Schoolyard SITES works really well.
 I’ve never seen kids learn decimals so fast.
-This year they had context.”
+This year they had context,” she says.